MICA-MNI/ENIGMA/docs/source/pages/genemaps_doc/index.rst

    .. code-tab:: matlab

+        %% Add the path to the ENIGMA TOOLBOX matlab folder addpath(genpath('/path/to/ENIGMA/matlab/'));

         %% Fetch gene expression data
         %    gx          = matrix of gene expression data (82 x 15633)
         %    reglabels   = name of cortical regions in same order as gx